IAMSSROBINSON/C/01_writing_a_c_program/notes.md

 <br>

-The program is now ready to be compiled into machine readible byte format as an executable file.
+The program is now ready to be compiled into machine readable byte format as an executable file.

+When the compilation is successful the compiler creates an executable file alongside the original source code file.

+`gcc hello.c -o hello.exe` command will create  an executable file named `hello.exe` alongside the original source code file.

+`./hello.exe` command will now run the program and the output will be visible.